VCTLabs/bruce/README.txt

   * plugins to create your own inline elements

 - timer and page count display for practicing
-- may specify which screen to open on in multihead
+- control which screen to open on in multihead
-- runs fullscreen at native resolution
+- run fullscreen at native resolution
 - may switch to/from fullscreen quickly

 Installation